msse-2021-bootcamp/lessons/_episodes/01-11-pytest.md

 You might also use the `pytest.mark.xfail` if you expect a test to fail.

-### Pytest Parametrize

-For our `calculate_distance` function we have only tested two conditions so far.
-This is not very complete, and we may be missing testing edge cases.
-You may think of writing another test where you change the values which you input into the calculation, or do multiple calculations with periodic boundaries.
-This is definitely something you can do, but `pytest` has a feature which makes it easy to run a test with multiple inputs/values - the `parametrize` mark.

 > ## Edge and Corner Cases
 >
 > ### Edge cases